What to do in Hvar: Explore one of the most beautiful islands in the world

 Stari grad is not only the oldest settlement on the island, but one of the oldest continuous settlements in all of Europe.
 Amble around the old town in Stari Grad to see ancient buildings.

 The agricultural land in the Stari Grad plain is a UNESCO World Heritage site.
 This fertile agricultural land has been cultivated since ancient times.
-Spanning some 80 hectares and dating back 2400 years, Stari Grad Plain has been described as the largest and most productive field on the Adriatic coast, where little has changed since the Ancient Greeks introduced an agricultural colony.
+Spanning some 80 hectares and dating back 2400 years, Stari Grad Plain has been described as the largest and most productive field on the Adriatic coast, where little has changed since the ancient Greeks introduced an agricultural colony.

-On our car tour, we came upon the Stari Grad Plain.
+On our car trip, we came upon the Stari Grad Plain.
 While Hvar is most popular for beaches and coastal towns, in recent years, there is a lot of interest in agritourism.
 In the right season, you can also see Lavender fields in Hvar.

 Visit Jelsa and Vrboska

-What to do in Hvar: Cycling and Diving adventures
+Cycling and Diving adventures

+If you are wondering what to do in Hvar for the active and adventurous, there is plenty!
 With its dramatic landscapes and quiet back roads, Hvar is a great cycling destination.
 My husband enjoyed an intense off-roading cycling experience with Hvar Adventure.
 This was an intense 4-hour off-road cycling experience but there are plenty of cycling tours offered on the island for the entire family.

 Hvar also offers some diving centers, and it was here that I booked my first dive experience in the Adriatic Sea with Diving Center Viking.
 Don’t expect to see spectacular marine life like in the tropical islands but it was not a bad way to spend half a day.